Motoring Offence Guidance

 Many Magistrates view mobile phone use while driving differently.

 Stopping in a traffic jam, roadwork’s or at traffic signals is still classed as driving, and it is still an offence to use a mobile.
 Many Magistrates and Courts don’t understand the finer points of mobile phone driving law, neither do many arresting police officers.
-Find out if you can defend your ‘mobile phone driving offence allegation’ by asking leading UK motoring solicitors Patterson law a free, no obligation question about your offence.
+Find out if you can defend your ‘mobile phone driving offence allegation’ by asking leading UK motoring solicitors Patterson Law Mobile Phone driving offence specialist solicitors a free, no obligation question about your offence.